 For Key Stage 5, our Year 12 and 13 students study the OCR Linear syllabus for A Level Mathematics H240 and Further Mathematics H245.
 Few realise that Mathematics is offered as a single subject, part of a joint degree or is a vital part of 422 degree level courses in Great Britain alone.
 Earnings potential has also been found to be far higher than students without an A Level in Mathematics.
 It encompasses and is involved in subjects from Geography to Finance, from Physics to Oceanography, from Astronomy to Ecology and in understanding objects from Airplanes to Silicon Chips.
 As a consequence, it can be considered as one of the most useful, most diverse and most powerful subjects that can be taken at this level and that it is contained and used in a wide variety of careers.

-Our department are passionate about Maths and we always try to pass this on through teaching and the activities that we arrange for students – whether it is the Puzzle Challenge Day for Year 7’s, the Maths Challenges or Maths Olympiads celebrating success with photographs and certificates.
-We encourage attendance at competitions and lectures and have been rated as one of the top Mathematics departments in the County.
+Our department is passionate about Maths and we always try to pass this on through teaching and the activities that we arrange for students – whether it is the Puzzle Challenge Day for Year 7’s, the Maths Challenges or Maths Olympiads celebrating success with photographs and certificates.